runtimeverification/k/pending-documentation.md

 In K, you can access "fresh" values in a given domain using the syntax `!VARNAME:VarSort` (with the `!`-prefixed variable name).
-This is supported for builtin sort `Int` already.
+This is supported for builtin sorts `Int` and `Id` already.
 For example, you can generate fresh memory locations for declared identifiers as such:

 ```k
 rule <k> new var x ; => . ... </k>